Adnuntius/documentation/adnuntius-data/segment-sharing/segment-sharing.md

 ## Consent String Format

-The consent string has a very simple format, it is the folder tags appended together with a `g` character delimiting each folder.
+The consent string has a very simple format: it is the folder tags appended together with a `g` character delimiting each folder.

-And example string, showing that a user consents to share data with folder `2fe5a` and `ee765` would be:
+An example string, recording that a user consents to share data with folder `2fe5a` and `ee765` would be:

 ```
 2fe5agee765
 ```

-Any leading `0`s can be ignored, so a consent string for folder `00000000000023fd4` and `000000000000ab3c7` could be either:
+Any leading `0`s can be ignored, so a consent string for folder `00000000000023fd4` and `000000000000ab3c7` could be written as either:

 ```
 00000000000023fd4g000000000000ab3c7